Place Research – Jewellery Quarter

 Key Strengths

-The retention and adaptive re-use of a majority of historic built fabric, plus mostly sensitive in-fill development gives a distinctive place identity.
+The retention and adaptive re-use of historic built fabric, plus mostly sensitive in-fill development gives a distinctive place identity.
 The quarter increasingly offers a diverse range of uses, especially around new centres.

 Key aspects for Reflection

 The overall transition from historic to residential area takes time.
-The area has pockets of vacant use, of formerly-industrial buildings and much disused, or weakly used open space (e.g. as open car-park).
-Socio-economic and community facilities, whilst improved over the last twenty years, are still somewhat limited to certain areas of the quarter.
+The area has pockets of vacant use, of formerly-used industrial buildings and much unused, or hardly-used open space (e.g. an open car-park).
+Socio-economic and community facilities have improved over the last twenty years, but are still somewhat limited to certain areas of the quarter.
 This limits the range of functions both for local residents and as a destination for visitors.